Kavyaeahh/Flight-Booking-App/README.md

 ## Airline-Management

+***If you are testing the website, please follow to the guidelines mentioned at the Development steps of this README.md file.***

 This repository showcases a web application built using the MERN stack, which includes:

 **MongoDB**: A NoSQL database for storing application data.